Should I Hide My Duck in the Lake?: Introduction

-In this paper, we propose a vision for a data processing SmartNIC for cloud-native database systems.
-First, we show experiments with DuckDB that analyze the per-query overhead of decoding and filtering, and the effect of different input file configurations on query performance.
-By offloading data decoding and pushing down operators to a SmartNIC, we identify the potential to significantly reduce these overheads and largely hide the cost of processing queries on raw input files in the network datapath.
-Our vision enables substantial reductions in provisioned compute resources and improves overall resource efficiency in cloud-scale data lake deployments.
-We further identify and discuss the open research challenges that must be addressed to realize this vision.
+In the remainder of this paper, we first discuss a detailed study of the cost of data decoding and filtering across the TPC-H, ClickBench, and TPC-DS benchmarks.
+We show experiments collected with DuckDB that analyze the per-query overhead of decoding and filtering, and the effect of different input file configurations on query performance.
+We identify the potential to significantly reduce these overheads and largely hide the cost of processing queries on raw input files in the network datapath by offloading data decoding and pushing down operators to a SmartNIC.
+Finally, we propose a vision for a data processing SmartNIC for cloud-native database systems.
+Our approach enables substantial reductions in provisioned compute resources and improves overall resource efficiency in cloud-scale data lake deployments.
+We further identify and discuss the open research challenges that we will address in future work to realize this vision.